statpascal/emul99/readme.txt

 sudo apt install fp-compiler libsdl2-dev libgtk-3-dev build-essential

-Development is mainly done under openSUSE Tumbleweed.
+Development is mainly done under openSUSE Tumbleweed on x64.

 Executing the build script "compile-fpc.sh" generates the binaries "ti99" (the simulator) and "ucsddskman" (a disk image manager for UCSD text files)